eNMS-automation/eNMS/docs/inventory/pool_management.rst

 Filter the view with a pool
 ---------------------------

-Pools can be used as filters for the geographical views.
-You can switch between pools with the drop-down list in the top-right corner of the screen (framed in red below).
+Pools can be used as filters for the inventory devices and links tables, as well as the geographical views.
+You can click on the ``Filter Devices`` and ``Filter Links`` buttons to open the "Advanced Search" panel.
+These panels both contain a ``Pools`` drop-down list (multiple selection) to filter objects in the view.

 .. image:: /_static/inventory/pool_management/view_filter.png
-   :alt: Apply a filter to the view
+   :alt: Pool filtering of the view
    :align: center

 Use a pool as target of a Service or a Workflow